-Scientists Create A Device That Can Mass-Produce 'Synthetic' Human Embryos
+Scientists Create A Device That Can Mass-Produce Human Embryoids

 Scientists have invented a device that can quickly produce large numbers of living entities that resemble very primitive human embryos.